 DRAFT ROLLING PROGRAMME

 Fabulous Free Writing

-From September 2022 our Fabulosity Fridays will look a little different.
 These lessons will work on a three-week rota where children are given a writing prompt to inspire their creative writing.
 Week one will see children study the stimulus and plan their piece of writing, leading into week two where children will write a text of their choosing, week three will then give editing and redrafting opportunities; children will be given regular chances in week 3 to re-draft their writing using their chrome books to support typing fluency.